cosmos/cosmos-sdk/docs/guide/basecoin-plugins.md

 increment:

 ```
-countercli tx counter --name cool --amount=1mycoin --sequence=4 --valid
+countercli tx counter --name cool --amount=2mycoin --sequence=4 --valid --countfee=2mycoin
 countercli query counter
 ```

 The value Counter value should be 2, because we sent a second valid transaction.
+And this time, since we sent a countfee (which must be less than or equal to the total amount sent with the tx), it stores the `TotalFees` on the counter as well.

-Notice how the result of the query comes with a proof.
-This is a Merkle proof that the state is what we say it is.
-In a latter [guide on InterBlockchain Communication](ibc.md), we'll put this proof to work!
+Even if you don't see it in the UI, the result of the query comes with a proof.
+This is a Merkle proof that the state is what we say it is, and ties that query to a particular header.
+Behind the scenes, `countercli` will not only verify that this state matches the header, but also that the header is properly signed by the known validator set.
+It will even update the validator set as needed, so long as there have not been major changes and it is secure to do so.
+So, if you wonder why the query may take a second... there is a lot of work going on in the background to make sure even a lying full node can't trick your client.

+In a latter [guide on InterBlockchainCommunication](ibc.md), we'll use these proofs to post transactions to other chains.

 Now, before we implement our own plugin and tooling, it helps to understand the `AppTx` and the design of the plugin system.